 Central TN Database Overview

-A Central TN Database (CTND) is provided by a central authority or is synchronized between multiple providers.
+A Central TN Database (CTND) is provided by a central authority or is synchronized between or federated across multiple providers.
 There may be multiple service bureaus that provide access to the CTND.

-The purpose of the CTND is to be an authoritative source of TN-to-Enterprise association, including delegated authority by Enterprises (to Call Centers, for example).
+The purpose of the CTND is to be an Authoritative Directory of TN-to-Enterprise associations, including delegated authority by Enterprises (to Call Centers, for example).

 The CTND has an API which can be accessed by carriers (in their roles as TNSPs and OSPs) and by Enterprises.

-The CTND coexists with a central Enterprise ID repository whose role is to vet Enterprises and provide them with a unique Enterprise ID with which they can access the CTND.
-This Enterprise ID is how OSPs and TNSPs refer to that Enterprise.
+Each Enterprise has a unique ID by which it is known by the TNSPs and OSPs.
+The Enterprise ID is managed and allocated by the CTND.

 In summary, the database is updated by a TNSP when an Enterprise requests a set of TNs, and further updated by the Enterprise if it delegates some of these TNs to another Enterprise.
 The TN-to-Enterprise mapping is accessed by an OSP to confirm that an Enterprise has permission to use a particular TN on an outbound call.
 These operations are detailed in the following sections.